StarrryNight/FPL-Points-Predictor/README.md

 ## 🎯 Overview

-This project leverages machine learning algorithms to predict FPL player points based on various performance metrics including expected goals (xG), assists, clean sheets, minutes played, and other key statistics.
+This project uses linear regression throug SKLearn to predict FPL player points based on various performance metrics including expected goals (xG), assists, clean sheets, minutes played, and other key statistics.
 The system processes historical gameweek data to train a linear regression model that can forecast future player performance.

 ## ✨ Features